ERP implementation plan (ERP implementation process guide)

 How much does ERP implementation cost?

 That’s a golden question.
-If it was easy to answer, there would be far fewer overbudget ERP implementations and far more people volunteering to project manage them.
+If it were easy to answer, there would be far fewer overbudget ERP implementations and far more people volunteering to project manage them.

 This suggests that, overall, over half of ERP implementations run over budget.
 Needless to say, budgeting is a minefield and you’ll have to be very careful.